a-barzanti/SupabaseAuthKit/README.md

 ## Enable Auth hook

 In the dashboard, navigate to `Authentication > Hooks` and select the appropriate function type (SQL or HTTP) from the dropdown menu.

+## 🔐 Security Considerations

+For improved security and to ensure timely invalidation of user sessions upon role changes (demotion or promotion), it is recommended to set the JWT expiration time to 10-15 minutes.
+This can be configured in your Supabase project settings.